Micronutrients

 biogena-line

-Live life with rosy cheeks and full of energy?
-This is fundamentally also possible without meat.
-However, it is often harder for plant eaters to fill up with enough iron.
-This is also confirmed by the Austrian BIOGENA Good Health Study*, which was able to show the greatest lack in supplies in the group of vegans.
-While 43.6% of omnivores and 25.6% of flexitarians were optimally supplied with iron, only 5.6% of vegetarians and 3.8% of vegans were in the optimal range.
-Meanwhile, more than half of the vegans (53.8%) and almost half of vegetarians (47.2%) demonstrated an iron deficiency (ferritin < 30 ng/ml).
+Want to have sufficient iron and energy?
+This is fundamentally possible even without meat.
+Nevertheless, people who rely on a plant-based diet often find it more difficult to get enough iron.
+This is also confirmed by our BIOGENA Good Health Study*.
+While 43.6% of mixed-diet eaters and 25.6% of flexitarians had an optimal iron supply, only 5.6% of vegetarians and 3.8% of vegans were in the optimal range.
+In addition, more than half of vegans (53.8%) and almost half of vegetarians (47.2%) had a clear iron deficiency (ferritin 30 ng/ml).

 biogena-line